Signs and Symptoms of Orthorexia

 → Overly Concerned With Food

-Folks struggling with orthorexia become all consumed with this healthy eating, fixating on what to eat, how much to eat, what the food consists of, and how to maintain a lifestyle of this type of eating pattern.
-The focus is typically on eating clean, unprocessed, nutrient-dense foods.
-And, significant morality is attached to being able to do so.
+People struggling with orthorexia often display obsessive compulsive traits and behaviors, becoming all consumed with healthy eating, fixating on what to eat, how much to eat, what the food consists of, and how to maintain a lifestyle of this type of eating pattern.

 → Struggling with Self-Esteem